DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Unit||Sample||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Reference(s)|

 Tonalitic to dioritic gneiss units of the Théodat Complex are the extension of the Rodayer Pluton eastward.
 The latter is interpreted as an old bedrock established between 2830 Ma and 2816 Ma (Sawyer and Ben, 1992, 1993; Davis et al., 1994, 1995; Bandyayera and Daoudene, 2017).
 This old crust is intruded by several generations of mafic, intermediate and felsic intrusive rocks, which are cut by late-tectonic granodiorite or granite intrusions.
 Volcanic rocks of the Frotet-Evans Belt to the south and Lac des Montagnes Group to the north are younger than the Théodat Complex tonalitic basement.
-The contact between the latter and the Nemiscau Subprovince is delineated by a regional shear zone assigned to the Poste Albanel Shear Zone.
+The contact between the latter (Opatica Subprovince) and the Lac des Montagnes Belt (La Grande Subprovince) is delineated by a regional shear zone assigned to the Poste Albanel Shear Zone.
 Pegmatitic granite or granitic pegmatite intrusions, generally enriched in magnetite (2-10%), are observed on outcrops throughout the Théodat Complex.
 These intrusions are pinkish in altered surface and light pink in fresh exposure, and are usually magnetic and similar to granitic pegmatite masses assigned to unit Athe5.
 Porphyritic granodiorite (Athe3), quartz monzodiorite and porphyritic quartz monzonite (Athe3a) units are similar to those of the La Sicotière Suite mapped in the La Sicotière Lake area (sheet 32N08; Bandyayera and Daoudene, 2018).
 These units may be part of the same intrusive suite.

 Does not apply.